-Our procedures for testing the impairment of loans included below:
+Our procedures for testing the impairment of loans and advances to customers measured at amortised cost included below:

-- We tested the design and operating effectiveness of the controls on lending, collateralization, collection, follow-up, classification and impairment procedures are tested with the involvement of information risk management specialists. - We evaluated the Group's business model whose objective is to hold financial assets in order to collect contractual cash flows and we tested the appropriateness of the loan agreements with the model by selecting samples. - We evaluated the adequacy of the subjective and objective criteria that is defined in the Group's impairment accounting policy compared with the Standard. - We evaluated the Group's business model and methodology and the evaluation of the calculations were carried out with the control testing and detailed analysis by the involvement of specialist. - We performed loan reviews for selected loan samples which include a detailed examination of loan files and related information and testing their classification.
-In this context, the current status of the loan customer has been evaluated by including prospective information and macroeconomic variables. - We evaluated the adequacy of the expected credit loss calculations by selecting sample for the loans which are assessed on individual basis. - We tested the accuracy and completeness of the data in the which are modelled by using current and past data sets and expectations and the forward looking expectations are reflected by macroeconomic models.
+- We tested the design, implementation and operating effectiveness of the controls on lending, collateralization, collection, follow-up, classification and impairment process with the involvement of information risk management specialists. - We evaluated the Group's business model whose objective is to hold financial assets in order to collect contractual cash flows and we tested the appropriateness of the loan agreements with the model by selecting samples. - We evaluated the adequacy of the subjective and objective criteria that is defined in the Group's impairment accounting policy compared with the Standard. - We evaluated the Group's business model and methodology and the evaluation of the calculations were carried out with the control testing and detailed analysis by the involvement of specialist. - We performed loan reviews for selected loan samples which include a detailed examination of loan files and related information and tested their classification.
+In this context, the current status of the loan customer has been evaluated by including prospective information and macroeconomic variables.

+The collective basis expected credit loss calculation is based on complex processes which are modelled by using current and past data sets and expectations.
+The completeness and accuracy of data sets in the model are also considered and the forward looking expectations are reflected by macroeconomic models.